ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

-As described above in {{equivalence}}, if a Transport Services system races between two different Protocol Stacks, both SHOULD use the same security protocols and options unless the application explicitly specifies that it considers different security protocols or options equivalent.
+As described above in {{equivalence}}, if a Transport Services system races between two different Protocol Stacks, both SHOULD use the same security protocols and options.
+However, a Transport Services system MAY race different security protocols, e.g., if the application explicitly specifies that it considers them equivalent.

 Applications need to ensure that they use security APIs appropriately.
 In cases where applications use an interface to provide sensitive keying material, e.g.,